julianeon/julianeon/product_support.md

 ## Product Support

-Product support is what I've spent most of my career in tech doing.
+Product support is what I've spent most of my career doing.
 I'm passionate about doing it well.

-In my view, helping customers isn't just about solving problems, but also about being an empathetic guide who helps them get the best out of the technology we make for them.
-It's not just about the software; it's also about making sure people feel happy and confident using it.
+In my view, helping customers isn't just about solving problems, but about being a guide who helps them get the most out of the technology they use.
+It's about more than the software; it's also about making sure people feel happy and confident while they use it.

 My guiding principles are simple: be kind and solve problems thoroughly.

-Being kind means really listening to what our customers are saying, understanding that when things go wrong it can be frustrating, and reassuring them that I'm here to help without ever losing control of my tone (or my temper).
-It means respecting their feelings and experiences, and making sure they know I'm on their side.
+Being kind means really listening to what customers are saying, knowing that when things go wrong it can be frustrating, and reassuring them that we're here to help without ever losing control of our tone (or temper).
+It means respecting their experience and making sure they know I'm on their side.

-A good solution isn't just technically correct; it's also explained in a way that makes sense to the person using our product, without condescension or, at the other end, too much detail.
+A good solution isn't just technically correct; it's also explained in a way that makes sense to the person using our product, without condescension or, at the other end, being too detailed.

-Being proactive, or getting ahead of problems before they get big, is also key.
+Being proactive is also important.
 This might mean creating guides or FAQs that customers can use to solve common issues on their own.
 It might also mean [writing scripts](https://gist.github.com/julianeon?direction=desc&sort=created) to demonstrate how to do something.

-In short, my job in support is not just about fixing things, but also about being a friendly, understanding helper who makes the customer experience a smooth and pleasant one.
+In short, my job in support goes beyond fixing things.
+It's about being a friendly, understanding helper who makes the customer experience a smooth and pleasant one.

 ## Support Protocols